 Every church in the United States was a church plant at some point in its history, and we are no exception.
-In our recent history, we come from a long line of church plants: from King of Kings in Charlotte, NC (in 2000) to Church of the Good Shepherd in Davidson, NC (in 2002) to City of Grace in High Point, NC (in 2007) to Christ Church in Winston-Salem (in 2008) to our work today (in 2012).
+In our recent history, we come from a long line of church start-ups: from King of Kings in Charlotte, NC (in 2000) to Church of the Good Shepherd in Davidson, NC (in 2002) to City of Grace in High Point, NC (in 2007) to Christ Church in Winston-Salem (in 2008) to our work today (in 2012).
 You could say that church planting is in our DNA and in our blood.

-First, God gave Winmock at Kinderton to Wayne and Paula Thomas, who are founding members of Christ Church.
+First, God gave WinMock at Kinderton to Wayne and Paula Thomas, who were founding members of Christ Church.
 Through God’s favor and grace, Winmock (a wedding and events center located near the crossing of I-40 over the Yadkin River) was purchased and renovated, and is a place of beauty that the whole community enjoys.
 It has been on Wayne and Paula’s heart from the beginning to open up this space for church plants; the only question for them has been “when and who”?

 As if to answer Wayne and Paula’s prayers years ago, God began to gather leaders for an Anglican church plant in 2012.
-First, God brought the Rev. Tom Bost over from Christ Church in Winston-Salem where had been serving under the Rev. Ben Sharpe’s leadership for several years.
+First, God brought the Rev. Tom Bost over from Christ Church in Winston-Salem where he had been serving under the Rev. Ben Sharpe’s leadership for several years.
 Tom then asked Rev. Graham Johnston, an Anglican Deacon, and his wife, Kim, to prayerfully consider joining in this endeavor.
 Soon after this, God brought a handful of lay leaders to work together in the ministry of Good Shepherd!